 You can set your survey to close automatically either on a specific date/time, or after a specific quota of responses have been submitted.

 You can choose whether to display question numbers next to each question, whether to show a progress indicator on your survey, and whether to show a back button on surveys with multiple pages (note that adding branching rules will disable the back button.)

 Account holders with one of our paid plans can change the page timeout of a survey.
 This is how long a user has to finish a survey as a whole.
 The default is 24 hours, but it can be changed to 1 hour if circumstances require it.

 If you like, you can create custom start message that your survey participants will see before they start the survey:

-If you have one of our paid plans, you can also create a custom finish message that participants will see after they complete the survey.
+If you have one of our Business or higher plans, you can also create a custom finish message that participants will see after they complete the survey.
 Be creative with your custom messages—show a little personality!
 It’s always nice to know that you’re completing a survey created by a human for humans.

 If you prefer, you can select Redirect to an URL instead, and enter a URL where your participants will be redirected after completing the survey.

 In the Language Pack section, you can choose whether or not to assign a language pack to the survey.
 Language packs allow you to change the default English text to a different variety of English text you choose or to the language of your choice.
 If you’ve already created a language pack for your survey, you can select it from the drop-down list.

 You can create a new language pack for your survey on the same page.
 Just enter your translation of each phrase, and at the bottom of the page save your language pack with a new name.